yzhilong/tp/docs/UserGuide.md

   <br> <br>
 * Extraneous parameters for commands that do not take in parameters (such as `list`, `exit` and `clear`) will be ignored. e.g. if the command specifies `list 123`, it will be interpreted as `list`
+* Empty parameters are not allowed and will result in an error message.<br>
+e.g. `... /date /tag` will result in an error message.
 </div>

 <div markdown="block" class="alert alert-info">